Bilingual Terminology Extraction from Comparable E-Commerce Corpora

 \subsection{Experimental Setup}

-\paragraph{Data Sets:} Following the data construction method described in \ref{data-construction}, we construct data of bilingual terminology pairs and comparable corpora in e-commerce on Chinese$\to$English and English$\to$French language pairs.
-To evaluate the ability of our model to distinguish whether target-side sentence contains target-side terminology, we also construct negative cases, i.e., target-side sentence does not contain the corresponding target-side terminology.
+\paragraph{Data Sets} Following the data construction method described in Section \ref{data-construction}, we construct data of e-commercial bilingual terminology pairs, and the positive and negative cases of \{\textit{source terminology, target terminology, target sentence}\} pairs.
+For positive cases, we get the start and end indices of the target terminology in corresponding target sentence.
+For negative cases, we set both the start and end indices as 0.
+Sequentially, we divide these data pairs into training, validation and test sets.
 In training/validation/test sets, the ratio of positive and negative cases remains at 1:1.
 The statistics of data sets are summarized in Table \ref{data_training}.

-For cross-lingual pre-training in e-commerce, we use all the available monolingual title corpus to perform MLM, which contains 5.5M, 7.4M, 4.1M for English, Chinese and French, respectively.
+For cross-lingual pre-training in e-commerce, we use all the available monolingual e-commercial title corpus to perform MLM, which contains 5.5M, 7.4M, 4.1M for English, Chinese and French, respectively.
 Specially, we conduct TLM over the bilingual terminology pairs and the positive portion of the training set.
 The training sets of bilingual terminology pairs consist of 21,500 for Chinese$\to$English and 19,500 for English$\to$French.

-\paragraph{Training Configuration:} For cross-lingual pre-training stage, we conduct joint byte-pair encoding (BPE) on the monolingual or comparable corpora of both languages with a shared vocabulary.
+\paragraph{Training Configuration} For cross-lingual pre-training stage, we conduct joint byte-pair encoding (BPE) on the monolingual or comparable corpora of both languages with a shared vocabulary.
 We use the cross-lingual pretrained models released by XLM\footnote{https://github.com/facebookresearch/XLM} for the model initialization.
-During training, following Conneau and Lample\shortcite{conneau2019cross}, 15\% of BPE tokens are selected to be masked.
+During pre-training, following Conneau and Lample\cite{conneau2019cross}, 15\% of BPE tokens are selected to be masked.
 Among the selected tokens, 80\% of them are replaced with [MASK] token, 10\% are replaced with a random BPE token within the vocabulary, and 10\% remain unchanged.

 For target terminology extraction phase, we adopt the commonly used Transformer encoder with 1024 embedding/hidden units, 4096 feed-forward filter size, 6 layers and 8 heads per layer as the basic.
 During training, the batch size is set to 128 and the sentence length is limited to 100 BPE tokens.
 We employ the Adam \cite{kingma2014adam} optimizer with $lr$ = 0.0001, $t_{warm\_up}$ = 4000 and $dropout$ = 0.1.